-U.S. judge strikes down Trump plan to slash food stamps for 700,000 unemployed Americans
+Federal judge strikes down Trump plan to slash food stamps for 700,000 unemployed Americans

 Two other proposed rule changes, not yet final, aim to cap deductions for utility allowance and to limit access to SNAP for working poor families.

-A study by the Urban Institute shows the combined impact of these rules would cut 3.7 million people from SNAP in an average month.
+A study by the Urban Institute indicated the combined impact of these rules would cut 3.7 million people from SNAP in an average month.
 Benefits would be reduced for millions more, and 982,000 students would lose automatic access to free or reduced-price school meals.